cherrylfrei-max/codex-conduit/README.md

 ### How do I restore my original Codex configuration?

 Prefer turning off the proxy through the Dashboard, which restores the backup automatically.
 When the proxy is enabled, the original configuration is backed up as `~/.codex/config.toml.mybak`; quit Codex Conduit and Codex before handling it manually.

-## Running from Source

-The source code contains proprietary company code and has not been uploaded to GitHub, so running from source is not currently supported.